NikitaCOEUR/terraform-provider-talos/docs/resources/machine_configuration_apply.md

 - `id` (String) This is a unique identifier for the machine
 - `machine_configuration` (String, Sensitive) The generated machine configuration after applying patches
+- `resolved_apply_mode` (String) The actual apply mode that will be used.
+When apply_mode is 'auto_staged', this shows the resolved mode ('auto' or 'staged') based on dry-run analysis.
+This equal to apply_mode for other modes.

 <a id="nestedatt--client_configuration"></a>
 ### Nested Schema for `client_configuration`